Planting perennial grasses preserves Haiti's biodiversity.

 Bee species and populations are rapidly declining worldwide.
 Eroded areas are hastening insect extinction.

-In the next phase of the project, Haitians will plant flowers while planting grasses to provide pollen and nectar for bees.
+In the next phase of our project, Haitians will plant flowers while planting grasses to provide pollen and nectar for bees.